elasticio/elasticio.github.io/content/_getting-started/copy-and-export-flow.md

 > **Please Note:** When you override the flow, a draft will be created.
 The overridden flow will only be replaced with a exported flow when you publish a draft.
 Your original flow is saved as a flow version and you can revert it back from a flow History section.

-If a flow you want to export contains components that use **topics** you have to choose a target topic to override which needs to be exported as well:
+If a flow you want to export contains components that use **Topics** you have to choose a target Topic to override which needs to be exported as well:

 ![Choose topics](/assets/img/getting-started/copy-flow/choose-topics.png)